 Live analog monitoring - Without the right analog sensor technology you can't monitor critical environmental conditions.
 A basic discrete sensor can only provide you with binary "on/off" information (for example it can only tell you if the temperature has risen past a certain point or if your battery levels have dropped below a certain point).
 Discrete sensors are limited, so make sure you have live analog monitoring.
 Analog sensors can give you precise readings (for example, the temperature of your server room is 84.2 degrees or the battery level has dropped to 8%).

 Multiple alert methods - Monitoring systems that only provide internal alerts to your NOC don't give you any versatility.
-What if your servers overheat at 2am, frying all of your valuable equipment before you show up to work the next morning?
 Support for 24/7 alert capability (via email, pages, voice alerts, or SMS text messages) is critical - because emergencies don't keep standard business hours.

 Easy-to-use setup and configuration - A good monitoring system won't require excess training to use, nor will it create confusion in your employees when they try to manage alarms.
 Simple plug 'n' play setup with an easy-to-use graphical web interface are essential features of any good remote monitoring system.
 Using a web interface allows you to manage your alarm network from any computer - without the extra hassle.